Tour de France records and statistics: Successful breakaways

 The longest successful post-war breakaway by a single rider was by Albert Bourlon in the 1947 Tour de France.
 In the stage Carcassonne-Luchon, he stayed away for 253 km.
 It was one of seven breakaways longer than 200 km, the last being Thierry Marie's 234 km escape in 1991.
 Bourlon finished 16:30 ahead.
 This is one of the biggest time gaps but not the greatest.
 That record belongs to José Luis Viejo, who beat the peloton by 22:50 in the 1976 stage Montgenèvre-Manosque.
 He was the fourth and most recent rider to win a stage by more than 20 minutes.
 Another remarkable solo effort was Fons de Wolf during stage 14 of the 1984 Tour de France.
 He won the stage by 17:40 and actually came within a minute and a half of Tour favorite Laurent Fignon in the overall standings.
-He paid for his solo effort in the following stages however, and fell back in the standings thereafter.
+He paid for his solo effort in the following stages, however, and fell back in the standings thereafter.

 Overall speed

-The 2022 edition was the fastest Tour de France in history.
-Jonas Vingegaard rode 3,349,8 km in 79h 33' 20", thus realising an overall speed of 42.102 km/h (26.161 mph).
+The 2025 edition was the fastest Tour de France in history.
+Tadej Pogačar rode 3,302 km in 76h 00m 32s, thus realising an overall speed of 43.4 km/h or 27.0 mph.

 The slowest Tour de France was the edition of 1919, when Firmin Lambot's average speed was 24.1 km/h.

+Recent overall speeds

 Stage speeds

+The fastest massed-start stage was the flat stage 4 of the 1999 Tour de France from Laval to Blois (194.5 km), which was won by Mario Cipollini at an average of 50.4 km/h with the help of 15-25km/h (9-16mph) tailwinds.
+The peloton covered 52 km in each of the first two hours.
+A breakaway of 10 riders edged clear at 61 km and were left to dangle 20 seconds ahead.
+Eight were caught at 91 km.
+The remaining two were allowed a lead as high as 6 minutes before the sprinters' teams raised the speed, catching them at about 6 kilometers (3.7 miles) from the finish.
+Cipollini won in a bunch sprint where all but three riders were awarded the same time as the winner.